SiddharthSham/PetAteMyHW/README.md

 # PetAteMyHW
 A telegram bot that talks to you in natural language, can answer a wide range of questions (from Wolfram Alpha) and/or return a short summary of a topic (from Wikipedia) on command.

 For a demo, try SidiousBot.

-INSTRUCTIONS:
+INSTRUCTIONS TO DEVELOP:

 1. Install python 3.6 on your system and add it to PATH.
 2. Using a command line, install python-telegram-bot, by : pip install python-telegram-bot